Frequently Asked Questions

-The Undergraduate Advising Head (UAH) for the 2018-19 academic year is Professor Antonella DiLillo.
-To schedule an appointment with her, please click here to access her google calendar.
-If you wish to discuss declaring a major or minor, please refer to the next question and follow the directions, before making an appointment with her.
-Her office hours are held in Volen 137.
+The Undergraduate Advising Head (UAH) for the 2020 - 21 academic year is Professor Harry Mairson.
+To schedule an appointment with him, please send an email to firstname.lastname@example.org.
+If you wish to discuss declaring a major or minor, please refer to the next question and follow the directions, before making an appointment with him.

 Students who believe that they have taken an equivalent course to to a course required for the COSI major or minor should contact the UAH and present a syllabus for the course they took and a copy of their transcript that shows the grade they received for the course.
 Exemptions are granted at the discretion of the UAH.